Skip to content

 What deposit sources do lenders accept?

-Lenders need to verify where your deposit comes from.
-This is a legal requirement under anti-money laundering regulations, not a lender quirk.
+Lenders have to check where your deposit came from.
+That is a legal requirement under anti-money laundering rules, not a bit of red tape they invented.

 Accepted vs potentially problematic sources